 All parents or guardians of newly enrolled scholars are required to complete a Home Language Survey.
 This survey lets Haven Academy know what language is used in the student's home.
-If the Home Language Survey indicates that a student uses a language other than English, he or she will be administered an English proficiency test called the Language Assessment Battery Revised (LAB-R).
+If the Home Language Survey indicates that a student uses a language other than English, he or she will be interviewed by an English Language teacher, and may be administered an English proficiency test called the New York State Identification Test for English Language Learners (NYSITELL).
 Performance on this test determines if a student is entitled to English language development support services.

-Section II: Attendance Policy
+Section II: Attendance Policy and Schedule

-Philosophy
+Attendance Policy Philosophy

-The Mott Haven Academy Charter School recognizes that student success and life-long preparation is correlated with high rates of daily attendance. scholars with higher attendance rates are more likely to achieve higher test scores and have higher rates of entrance into college.
-At Haven Academy we acknowledge that family commitment to attendance is vital and an integral component to student success.
+The Mott Haven Academy Charter School recognizes that student success and life-long preparation is correlated with high rates of daily attendance.
+Scholars with higher attendance rates are more likely to achieve higher test scores and have higher rates of entrance into college.
+At Haven Academy, we acknowledge that family commitment to attendance is vital and an integral component to student success.

-General Expectations
+School General Expectations

 Scholars are expected to be present at Haven Academy on all days that school is in session.
-Haven Academy is in session from 8:00 am to 4:00 pm on Monday through Thursday and 9:30 am to 4:00 pm on Friday for all scholars.
-(School breakfast is available from 7:45-8:05 am for grades K-4).
-Little Haven (Pre-K) is in session from 8:00 am to 3:00 pm on Monday through Thursday and 9:30 am to 3:00 pm on Friday for all scholars.
-Our extended After School Program is available from 4:00 until 5:45 pm Monday-Thursday for select families with good attendance on a first come, first serve For scholars in Pre-K, our extended day is available from 3:00 to 4:00 pm, on a first come first serve basis.
+Haven Academy is in session from 7:45 am to 3:25 pm from Monday through Friday.
+(School breakfast is available from 7:45-8:05 am on Mon-FRI).
+Little Haven (Pre-K) is in session from 7:45 am to 3:15 pm on Monday through Friday.
 Scholars are expected to arrive on time to attend school every day that it is in session.
 Scholars are not permitted to arrive late or leave the school during the day without the signature of a parent/guardian.